 This legacy set-up relies to a great extent on human input, which means a higher margin of error and heavier workloads.
 When dealing with the quality of your business’s services or products, errors should not be tolerated.
 In addition to errors, these old-fashioned quality management techniques are prone to inefficiency and risk, and they’re entirely reactive in nature.

 Just because it has always been done a certain way does not mean it is still the best way.
 Businesses that do not adapt to the modern technological landscape are being left behind as competitors and peers move to modern, technology-driven solutions.

 Cloud-based quality management software (QMS) can automate processes for a more efficient, streamlined, and error-free company-wide quality management effort.
 They will make your organization more agile and strategic by giving you the data to identify issues early and be proactive to improve quality.
 Unlike the spreadsheet and paper quality management systems of the past, modern quality management systems are continually updated and can grow with your company.

-2. Departmentalized Quality Management
+2. Siloing Quality Management

 Having a single, centralized department responsible for the quality of the entire company is a major quality management issue in companies today.
 It creates the mentality that only one department is responsible for quality, not the employees working on the floor, managers of other departments, or even suppliers.